Reflections on Ageing: How Time Slips Away and What Growing Older Teaches Us

 But as children build their own lives, the once-busy home grows quiet.
 Silence amplifies even the faintest sigh.
 The body no longer moves with the eagerness it once had.
 In those moments, a sense of smallness or helplessness may appear.

-Yet ageing does not have to mean endless worry.
+Yet growing older does not have to mean endless worry.
 It can also be a season of gentleness, toward life and toward ourselves.
 When we allow ourselves to rest, to love, and to enjoy simple pleasures, our days softens.

 Even in the twilight years, beauty still waits to be noticed: a walk at sunset, a good book, flowers in the garden, or the joy of a short journey somewhere new.
 Each act of care toward the body and mind restores a quiet richness to life.